ProtonVPN Review 2026: Is It Still the Best Privacy-First VPN?

 Open Source and Transparency

-All of ProtonVPN's apps — Windows, macOS, iOS, Android, Linux — are open source and published on GitHub.
-Independent security researchers can (and do) review the code.
-Combined with the audit reports, this transparency is something that, honestly, too few VPNs bother with.
-It's one of the clearest signals that Proton isn't hiding anything in the architecture.
-When a company lets strangers pick apart their code for free, that tells you something.
+All of ProtonVPN's apps—Windows, macOS, iOS, Android, Linux—are open source and on GitHub.
+Independent security researchers can (and do) dig through the code.
+Combined with the audit reports, this openness is something way too few VPNs actually do.
+It's one of the clearest signs that Proton isn't hiding anything in how it works.
+When a company lets strangers examine their code for free, that says something important.

 Split Tunneling

-Available on Windows and Android, split tunneling lets you choose which apps route through the VPN and which don't.
-Running your banking app outside the VPN while keeping your browser tunneled?
-Easy.
-It's a quality-of-life feature that power users genuinely appreciate — though the fact that it's missing on macOS and iOS is a real frustration (more on that in the cons).
+On Windows and Android, split tunneling lets you pick which apps use the VPN and which don't.
+Want your banking app outside the VPN while keeping your browser protected?
+Done.
+It's a nice quality-of-life feature that power users appreciate—though the fact that it's missing on macOS and iOS is a real frustration (more on that in the cons).

 ProtonVPN Pricing in 2026